-South Asian Studies daytime lectures, formerly part of CSAMES Brown Bag lectures, are now reorganized as South Asia Friday Talks @ 11.
-In 2024-25, all Friday Talks will be virtual, on Fridays from 11 AM to 12 PM.
+South Asian Studies Initiative hosts daytime lectures (formerly part of the CSAMES Brown Bag series) organized as South Asia Friday Talks @ 11.
+All Friday Talks are virtual, on Fridays from 11 AM to 12 PM.
 Zoom links (sent after advance registration) are provided below.
 To find other details for each talk, expand the sections.
-Recordings will also be posted here once the captions are corrected and the videos are ready.
+Recordings of the current year will also be posted here once the captions are corrected and the videos are ready.
+Archives available for 2024-25.

 Register for: